GregFinzer/Compare-Net-Objects/Readme.md

 * Interface member filtering
 * Ability to treat string.empty and null as equal
 * Case insensitive option for strings
+* Ignore millisecond differences between DateTime values or DateTimeOffset values
+* Precision for double or decimal values

 ## Supported Types
 * Classes